ericfer/page_iterator/README.md

        end
      end

 The script is setting the status of a Person instance to *active*.
 If something goes wrong, the script will print *F* in the screen and exit.
-So, after fixing the reason of failure (*F*) and running the script again, **PageIterator** is going to start the execution from the page where the failure happened, and not since the beginning of the collection.
+So, after you fix the reason of failure (*F*) and run the script again, **PageIterator** is going to start the execution from the page where the failure happened, and not since the beginning of the collection.
 It's possible to see that it's still needed a pagination mechanism for the items themselves, as `paginate` method that MongoMapper provides.